JelleBootsma/BlazorObservers/README.md

 Then you can inject the ResizeObserverRegistrationService into your razor component.

-Now register an element with the OnAfterREnderAsync method, and make sure the registration is removed on disposal.
+Now register an element with the OnAfterRenderAsync method, and make sure the registration is removed on disposal.
 ```csharp

 @inject ResizeObserverRegistrationService ResizeObserverRegistrationService